Doughnuts Balls are such a delicious treat food.

-Everyone who tried them, said their grandmother or nonna made the same type of doughnut.
+Everyone who sampled these, said their grandmother or nonna made the same type of doughnut.
 They all had warm, fuzzy feelings about THEIR doughnuts.

 - 3 cups plain flour